 The overarching goal of the Brigham and Women’s Hospital Emergency Medicine/Critical Care Fellowship program is to train the next generation of clinician-scientists through provision of extensive and intensive clinical training.
 Graduates of the program will be skilled in the cognitive knowledge, procedural, interpersonal skills, professional attitudes, and practical experience required to practice critical care medicine.
 We aim to graduate trainees that will have the clinical and research skills that will allow them to ultimately advance the practice of emergency medicine and critical care medicine as well as novel areas of scientific inquiry that will improve outcomes for all of our patients.

-The Program Evaluation Committee (PEC), which will consist of Imo Aisiku PD, Raghu Seethala, Carolyn DAmbrosio, Peter Hou, and Sarge Takhar, will document formal, systematic evaluation of the curriculum at least annually, and will be responsible for rendering a written Annual Program Evaluation.
-The program will monitor and track fellow performance, faculty development, graduate performance, program quality, and will use the results of annual fellow and faculty evaluation of the program to improve the program, including progress on the previous year’s action plan.
+The Program Evaluation Committee (PEC), which will consist of Imo Aisiku, Peter Hou, Raghu Seethala, Carolyn D'Ambrosio, and Michael Billington, will document formal, systematic evaluation of the curriculum at least annually, and will be responsible for rendering a written Annual Program Evaluation.
+The program will monitor and track fellow performance, faculty development, graduate performance, program quality, and will use the results of annual fellow and faculty evaluation of the program to improve the program, including progress on the previous year's action plan.
 The PEC will prepare a written plan of action to document initiative to improve performance in one of the areas described above and delineate how they will be measured and monitored.

 For over a century, a leader in patient care, medical education and research, with expertise in virtually every specialty of medicine and surgery.